zzhangjii/learning-library/workshops/security/idcs/Intro-Instructor-Led.md

 ## Oracle Identity Cloud Service Workshop

-Welcome to the Oracle Public Cloud Container Native Development workshop.
+Welcome to the Oracle Identity Cloud Service workshop.
 This workshop focuses on the essential and useful features of IDCS for `End-Users` and `Administrator`communities to help you understand the benefits of using Oracle's next generation Identity and Access management solution.

 The **Key Performance Indicators** we will focus on are - **Deep Integration**, **facilitate Hybrid environment operation**, **Fast Integration**, and **next-gen Security services**